pingcap/community/contributors/README.md

 If you're making code more resilient, test it locally to demonstrate how exactly your patch changes things.

+**Nit**: in order to improve the efficiency of other contributors and avoid duplicated working, it's better to leave a comment in the issue that you are working on.

 ### Code Review

 TBD